mhdtouban/portfolio/content/portfolio/4genies.md

 4Genies allows user to better control their telecom budget by providing detailed charts of their telecom usage on both calls and data usage with a daily, weekly and monthly view.

 The digitalization of the voucher picture was developed internally by AiiA solutions using TensorFlow.
-The app can be found in [Google Play](https://play.google.com/store/apps/details?id=com.aiia.cardreader).